CDLUC3/merritt-docker/README.md

 Log into one of our uc3-mrt-docker-dev hosts.
 Run the following commands as normal user.

-1. Ensure user writable directory from which to do initial cloning:
+1. Ensure user writable directory from which to do initial cloning.
+This must live under `/dpr2/merritt-workspace`:
    ```
    cd /dpr2/merritt-workspace
    mkdir $USER